Verdicrete: A Note From the Owner

 Our current formula, which has a honed, sealed and oiled finish, is our most durable to date.

 Occasionally, some older samples may be found in kitchen showrooms and in architect's offices.
-Before moving ahead with your order, it’s a good idea to verify that your samples are current in order to avoid any confusion.
+Before moving ahead with your order, it’s a good idea to verify that your samples are up-to-date to avoid any confusion.

 WHAT COULD POSSIBLY GO WRONG?